Gwildor/Pyromancer/README.md

 <Bot> Bye everyone!
 ```

-Pyromancer scans the modules in the settings automatically for functions decorated using the commands decorator, so all your commands in `test_commands.py` are used automatically.
+Pyromancer scans the modules in the settings automatically for functions decorated using the commands decorator, so all your commands in `commands.py` are used automatically.

+You can also create a directory named `commands` with submodules containing the commands.
+Just make sure that you import either the modules or all of the commands in the `__init__.py` file.

 #### The `command` decorator